 *Disclaimer* If your chainsaw has a warranty, check it before using a substitute oil outside of the manufacturer’s recommended oil to find out if it doing so will void your warranty.

 What type of substitute oils can be used to lubricate your chainsaw’s bar and chain?
-In this guide, we offer useful tips to help you find the best option, and suggest substitute oils that can effectively lubricate your saw’s bar and chain.
+In this guide, we offer useful tips to help you find the best option and suggest substitute oils that can effectively lubricate your saw’s bar and chain.

 Features to Look For

 When selecting substitute oil for your chainsaw’s bar and chain, it’s important that the oil you choose has specific qualities.
-These qualities should be similar to the oil that manufacturer recommends.
-The oil the maker of your chainsaw suggest are selected because they feature key elements that will effectively lubricate the bar and chain, thus reducing friction and the buildup of heat between these two crucial components of your saw.
+These qualities should be similar to the oil that the manufacturer recommends.
+The oil the maker of your chainsaw suggest is selected because they feature key elements that will effectively lubricate the bar and chain, thus reducing friction and the buildup of heat between these two crucial components of your saw.

 Typically, the bar and chain oils that are recommended by chainsaw manufacturers will offer the following qualities:

 - In order for a chainsaw oil to be effective, it’s important for it to offer the right amount of slipperiness in order.
 This quality prevents debris that your saw comes in contact with, such as wood pieces and tree sap, from clinging to the bar while it’s operating.
 Should debris cling to the chainsaw bar, the function of the tool will be significantly reduced.
 If the debris buildups up enough, it could severely damage the saw and make operating the saw very dangerous.